On Fourier restriction type problems on compact Lie groups

 \subsubsection{On Problem 3}

-We first present another application of Theorem \ref{kernelmajorarc}.
+We first present another application of Proposition \ref{kernelmajorarc} and the Hardy-Littlewood circle method via Farey dissection.
 We add the following $L^p$ Laplace-Beltrami eigenfunction bound on compact Lie groups to the existing literature, matching the exponent as in \eqref{exponentfortori} for tori.
-We will establish it using Theorem \ref{kernelmajorarc} and the circle method.

-\begin{thm} Let the assumptions be as in Theorem \ref{Main}.
+\begin{thm} Let $M$ be a compact semisimple Lie group of rank $r\geq 5$.
+Let $s$ be defined as in \eqref{thes}.
 Then we have the eigenfunction estimate